 If interested in trying magicJack, you can purchase magicJac from Amazon.
 Doing so supports Grounded Reason as Amazon pays a small commission to this site when purchasing via an Amazon link on Grounded Reason.

-Vonage has been in the VOIP business awhile and provide a pretty good service.
-It matches Broadvoice in most regards.
+Vonage has been in the VOIP business awhile and provides a pretty good service.
+It matches PhonePower in most regards.
 However, Vonage tends to have fees associated with the service that brings up the total cost of the product.
 This can initially surprise customers that didn’t investigate those fees.
-Broadvoice wind’s up costing a little less in the long run, which is why I recommend it.
+PhonePower wind’s up costing a little less in the long run, which is why I recommend it.

 If you want to give Vonage a try you can sign up here.

-Lingo is similar to Broadvoice in almost every way.
-In fact, I’m hard pressed to find functionality that differentiates one from the other.
-I recommend Broadvoice as Lingo is slightly more expensive.
-If you try Broadvoice and aren’t satisfied with the quality of service, then Lingo is your next best option.
+Lingo is similar to PhonePower in almost every way.
+In fact, I’m hard-pressed to find functionality that differentiates one from the other.
+I recommend PhonePower as Lingo is slightly more expensive.
+If you try PhonePower and aren’t satisfied with the quality of service, then Lingo is your next best option.

 It cost a little more, but may better suit your needs.
 You can sign up for Lingo here.